The dead branches of a tree; dead branches or trees.

-The younger agent swatted at the gnats and flies swarming around, then shifted his eyes lower. ” Significant defects noted to the pelvic region.
+The younger agent swatted the gnats and flies swarming around, then shifted his eyes lower.”
+Significant defects noted to the pelvic region.
 Victim’s penis, scrotum and a portion of the abdomen incised.”
-Hales cleared his throat and continued, albeit in a more gravely tone.
+Hales cleared his throat and continued in a gravely tone.
 “No clothing or personal identification present on scene, same with any visible tattoos, scars or other identifying marks.
-Autopsy will determine length of exposure to the elements and possible cause of death, but my best guess is the victim has been here four or five days at most.”
+Autopsy will determine the length of exposure to the elements and possible cause of death, but my best guess is the victim has been here four or five days at most.”

 Delvecchio spotted something at the base of a thick tree-trunk approximately three feet away and moved off, calling back over his shoulder.
 “No drag marks or foot impressions I can see, but damn weather could have erased any evidence therein by now.”

 Hales followed his partner’s movements.
 Delvecchio bent at the waist and retrieved something from the ground.
 He stood, holding an object midair for closer inspection.
-“Looks like a piece of leather shoelace,” he said.
-“The kind used for work-boots.
-Might be the ligature used on DB.”
+“Looks like a piece of leather, a shoelace,” he said.
+“The kind found on work-boots.
+Might be the ligature used on the DB.”
 Delvecchio inspected the area around the barnacled trunk, circling to the backside of the tree.
 “Hales, you need to see this.”

 The agent joined Delvecchio after making a wide arc around any potential evidence on the ground before cutting back to where his colleague stood.
-On the lower portion of the trunk Hales saw a gouge in the bark, like a wedge or deep notch.
-Inspecting farther up the tree, he spotted numerous, thinner marks scored into the rough crust.
-Rope burns, perhaps even from the portion of shoelace Delvecchio held aloft.
+On the lower portion of the trunk Hales saw the bark gouged, like a wedge or deep notch.
+Inspecting farther up the tree he spotted numerous, much thinner marks scored into the rough crust.
+Rope burns, perhaps from the portion of shoelace Delvecchio held aloft.

-“Victim was either tied to or propped against this tree, strangled with some sort of ligature device, perhaps the shoelace you found,” Hales said, bending at the knees.
-“The scars in the tree’s bark suggest the UNSUB braced a foot against the trunk for leverage to garrote his victim, but the shoelace broke, so another device was substituted used.”
+“Victim was either tied to or propped against this tree, strangled with some sort of ligature device, perhaps some of that shoelace you found,” Hales said, bending at the knees.
+“The scars in the tree’s bark would suggest the UNSUB braced a foot against the trunk for leverage to garrote his victim, but the binding broke, so another device was substituted.”
 Hales looked around the base of the tree.
-“Body was cut down or the binding broke.”
+“Body was either cut down or the bindings broke.”